Wicked Questions

 Riffs and Variations

-• For parenting advice: “How is it that you are raising your children to be very loyal/attached to the family and very independent individuals simultaneously?
+• Parenting: "How is it that you are raising your children to be very loyal/attached to the family and very independent individuals simultaneously?"

-• For helping leaders discover how to include everyone in stopping infections: “As infection-control leaders, how is that you have stepped up and stepped back to help a unit take more ownership of prevention practices?
+• Infection control: "As infection-control leaders, how is it that you have stepped up and stepped back to help a unit take more ownership of prevention practices?"

-• For a functional department, such as HR, finance, legal, etc., to bring to light the Wicked Questions that capture the essence of the function in the context of the department’s organization
+• Functional departments (HR, finance, legal, etc.): Surface the Wicked Questions that capture the essence of the function within the broader organisational context.

 Background

 Attribution: Liberating Structure developed by Henri Lipmanowicz and Keith McCandless.
-Inspired by professors Brenda Zimmerman (see Edgeware) and Scott Kelso (see The Complementary Nature).
+Dig deeper by exploring the work of professor Brenda Zimmerman and the Plexus Institute, and neuroscientist Scott Kelso on complementary pairs and metastability.

 Source: Liberating Structures